aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 ### Running single-container ECS workflows

-Batch can jobs on ECS or EKS.
+Batch can run jobs on ECS or EKS.
 ECS jobs can defined as single container or multinode.
-This examples creates a `JobDefinition` that runs a single container with ECS:
+This example creates a `JobDefinition` that runs a single container with ECS:

 ```ts
 import * as cdk from 'aws-cdk-lib';